google-research/google-research/simulation_research/ising_model/README.md

 # High Performance Monte Carlo Simulation of Ising Model on TPU Clusters

-This is the implementation accompanying the paper pending submission (TODO: attach the link after the paper is uploaded to Arxiv).
+This is the implementation accompanying the paper pending submission: ["High Performance Monte Carlo Simulation of Ising Model on TPU Clusters"](https://arxiv.org/abs/1903.11714).

 ## Example Usage
 1. Go to https://colab.research.google.com